statmike/statmike/README.md

 **Do :hammer_and_wrench:**

-What is good is learning if I don't use it!
+What good is learning if I don't use it?
 It is my responsibility to utlize what I learn in my daily work.
 This should make me a more creative problem solver.
 This makes for more efficient approaches and breakthrough thinking.
+Image what happens if we do this together!

 **Share :open_hands:**